bohde/codel/README.md

 		// Acquires that take longer than this can fail.
 		TargetLatency: 5 * time.Millisecond,
 	})
-	// This needs to be called in order to release resources. defer c.Close()

 	// Attempt to acquire the lock.
 	err := c.Acquire(context.Background())